Not based in Europe? Assessing the impact of MiFID II

 |Systematic Internalizer Services||Firms that provide liquidity and make markets classified as Systematic internalizers||Direct impact on price makers.
 Likely to affect small group of Asian clients|

-Neil Pabari, Head of Market Development - ASEAN, Thomson Reuters, discusses broad objectives of MiFID II, key challenges and potential solutions, consequences of not complying, and how MiFID II will impact markets and participants outside the EU.
+Neil Pabari, Head of Market Development - ASEAN, Thomson Reuters, discussed broad objectives of MiFID II, key challenges and potential solutions, consequences of not complying, and how MiFID II will impact markets and participants outside the EU.
+Find out more about transaction reporting, data requirements, data management, inclusion of LEI, and best practice approaches.